sebascuri/sebascuri.github.io/_posts/2021-05-10-Combining-Pessimism-with-Optimism-for-Robust-and-Efficient-Model-Based-Deep-Reinforcement-Learning.md

 The set is parameterized by $\beta_t$ and it scales the confidence bounds so that the true model $f$ is contained in $\mathcal{M}_t$ with high probability for every episode.
 For some classes of models, such as GP models, there are closed form expressions for $\beta_t$.
 For deep neural networks, usually $\beta_t$ can be approximated via re-calibration.

-In this work, we decided to use probabilistic ensembles of neural networks as in PETS and H-UCRL.
+In this work, we decided to use probabilistic ensembles of neural networks as in PETS {% cite chua2018PETS %} and H-UCRL {% cite curi2020HUCRL %}.
 We train each head of the ensemble using type-II MLE with one-step ahead transitions collected up to episode $t$; we then consider the model output as a mixture of Gaussians.
 Concretely, each head predicts a Gaussian $\mathcal{N}(\mu_{t-1}^{i}(\cdot), \omega_{t-1}^{i}(\cdot))$.
 We consider the mean prediction as $\mu_{t-1}(\cdot) = \frac{1}{N} \sum_{i=1}^N \mu_{t-1}^{i}(\cdot)$, the epistemic uncertainty as $\Sigma_{t-1}(\cdot) = \frac{1}{N-1} \sum_{i=1}^N (\mu_{t-1}(\cdot) - \mu_{t-1}^{i}(\cdot)) (\mu_{t-1}(\cdot) - \mu_{t-1}^{i}(\cdot))^\top$, and the aleatoric uncertainty as $\omega_{t-1}(\cdot) = \frac{1}{N} \sum_{i=1}^N \omega_{t-1}^{i}(\cdot)$.
 Here, $\cdot$ represents the states $s$, the agent actions $a$ and the adversary actions $\bar a$.

 ### Policy Optimization